Xtra-Computing/Cryptocurrency-Graphs-of-Graphs/README.md

 # Multi-Chain Graphs of Graphs Dataset

-This is the repository for "Multi-Chain Graphs of Graphs: A New Paradigm in Blockchain Dataset".
+This is the repository for "Multi-Chain Graphs of Graphs: A New Approach to Analyzing Blockchain Datasets".
 This comprehensive study introduces a pioneering, large-scale, cross-chain dataset using a graphs-of-graphs approach to analyze complex blockchain networks.

 ## Table of Contents
 - [Repository Overview](#repository-overview)